• Skip to primary navigation

 Instructions

-• Soak your frozen udon noodles in hot boiling water JUST until loosened, about 30 seconds.
-Strain immediately and set aside.
+• In a large bowl, soak your frozen udon noodles in hot boiling water just until loosened, about 30 seconds.
+Strain them and set aside.

-• Then quickly add in all Sauce ingredients in the listed order: sesame oil, gochugaru, sugar, chicken bouillon powder, black vinegar, regular soy sauce and dark soy sauce.
-Note: This prevents the ingredients in between from getting burned.
+• Then quickly add to the pan in this order: sesame oil, gochugaru, sugar, chicken bouillon powder, Chinese black vinegar, and both soy sauces, so the ingredients in between don't burn.

-• Toss back in udon noodles and mix well until noodles are coated in sauce.
+• Toss in udon noodles and mix well until noodles are coated in sauce.

-• Once noodles begin to steam, mix back in shrimp.
+• Then toss in the cooked shrimp with the noodles.
 Remove off heat.
-Serve with sesame seeds and more green onions (both optional).
+Garnish with sesame seeds and more green onions.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!